noah-vaati/guessthething/README.md

 # guessthething
 Project to imitate Guess the game type sites

-Contains much of the base code, as well as some exampoles for images.
+Contains much of the base code, as well as some examples for images.